Aaditya2001code/CarReselling-Project/README.md

 # CarReselling-Project
-This is a prototype project for cae selling and listing system using java
+This is a prototype project for car selling and listing system using java